ammmir/node-oauth2-provider/README.md

 # OAuth 2 Provider for Connect & Express

+WARNING: If you're using this module via npm, be sure to use a specific version in your `package.json` since until this module reaches 1.x there will be breaking changes in both npm and master.
+Stable releases are tagged on GitHub, so use those versions to pull down a specific one from npm.

 This is a node.js module for implementing OAuth2 servers (providers) that support server-side (code) and client-side (token) OAuth flows.